-- Low-speed on-chip oscillator: Stopped (Note 1)

-- High-speed on-chip oscillator: Stopped

-- Xin oscillation: Stopped

-Notes 1: When stopping the low-speed on-chip oscillator is disabled by the low-speed on-chip oscillator control bit (bit 4 in FSROM2), "1" cannot be written to the bit 0 in CLKM.
-The low-speed on-chip oscillator does not stop even in stop mode.

-- 2: After releasing reset, the low-speed on-chip oscillator is selected as φSOURCE and divided by 8 is selected as the CPU clock. - 3: When the oscillation pins not used is set by the oscillation method selection bits (bits 1 and 0 in FSROM1), "10" cannot be written to bits 5 and 5 in CLKM.
-To use XIN oscillation as φSOURCE, switch after XIN oscillation is stabilized.
+- Low-speed on-chip oscillator: Stopped (Note 1) - High-speed on-chip oscillator: Stopped - XIN oscillation: Stopped - Notes 1: When stopping the low-speed on-chip oscillator is disabled by the low-speed on-chip oscillator control bit (bit 4 in FSROM2), "1" cannot be written to the bit 0 in CLKM.
+The low-speed on-chip oscillator does not stop even in stop mode - 2: After releasing reset, the low-speed on-chip oscillator is selected as \$SOURCE and divided by 8 is selected as the CPU clock. - 3: When the oscillation pins not used is set by the oscillation method selection bits (bits 1 and 0 in FSROM1), "10" cannot be written to bits 5 and 5 in CLKM.
+To use XIN oscillation as \$SOURCE, switch after XIN oscillation is stabilized.
 Supply a stable clock when an external clock is used. - 4: Do not change the values of the clock selection bits (bits 5 and 4) in CLKM and the individual clock oscillation control bits (bits 2 to 0) at the same time using a singe instruction.
-Always use different instructions to rewrite these values. - 5: Wait until the oscillation used in the destination mode is stabilized before entering.
+Always use different instructions to rewrite these values.
+5: Wait until the oscillation used in the destination mode is stabilized before entering.

-· Oscillation stop detection circuit
+Oscillation stop detection circuit

-The oscillation stop detection circuit is used for reset occurrence when a ceramic resonator or RC oscillation circuit stops by disconnection.
-To use this circuit, set an on-chip oscillator to be in active.
+The oscillation stop detection circuit is used to detect an oscillation stop when a ceramic resonator or oscillation circuit stops due to disconnection.
+To use the oscillation stop detection circuit, set the low-speed on-chip oscillator to start operating.

-The oscillation stop detection circuit is in active to set "1" to the XIN oscillation stop detection function active bit.

-When the oscillation stop detection circuit is enabled, the operation status of the XIN oscillator circuit is monitored using the low-speed on-chip oscillator, and if oscillation stop is detected the oscillation stop detection status bit is set to 1.
-If additionally the oscillation stop detection reset enable bit is set to "1", an internal reset is triggered when the oscillator stops operating.
+The oscillation stop detection circuit is enabled by setting the XIN oscillation stop detection function active bit to 1.
+While this circuit is enabled, the operating status of the XIN oscillation circuit is monitored using the low-speed on-chip oscillator.
+If an oscillation stop is detected, the oscillation stop detection status bit is set to 1.
+If the oscillation stop detection reset enable bit is also set to 1, an internal reset is triggered at oscillation stop detection.

-The oscillation stop detection status bit is not initialized by an oscillation stop detection reset and retains its value of 1.
-Since the oscillation stop detection status bit is initialized to "0" by an external reset, it is possible to determine if a reset was due to oscillation stop detection by checking the oscillation stop detection status bit.
+The XIN oscillation stop detection function active bit and the oscillation stop detection status bit are not initialized if an oscillation stop detection reset is triggered and these bits retain their value of 1.
+Since these bits are initialized to 0 by an external reset, an oscillation stop detection reset can be determined by checking the oscillation stop status bit.